rileyle/UCCeBr/README.md

 ### Source

 Realistic simulations of radioactive sources can be run as illustrated by `./examples/cs137/cs137.mac`.
-The Simple source is a computationally more efficient alternative.
+The Simple source is a computationally more efficient alternative that does not rely on the accuracy of the G4RadioactiveDecay class.

     /Source/Simple <double> <unit>